MLChain/mlchain-sandbox/README.md

-# Mlchain-Sandbox
+# MLChain-Sandbox
 ## Introduction
-Mlchain-Sandbox offers a simple way to run untrusted code in a secure environment.
+MLChain-Sandbox offers a simple way to run untrusted code in a secure environment.
 It is designed to be used in a multi-tenant environment, where multiple users can submit code to be executed.
 The code is executed in a sandboxed environment, which restricts the resources and system calls that the code can access.

 ## Use
 ### Requirements